rundeck/rundeck/docs/en/manual/02-getting-started.md

 ### Plugins

 Most of what Rundeck does is via one of its plugins.
-Plugins exist to execute commands on nodes, perform a step in a workflow, gather information about the hosts in your network, copy a file to a remote server, or talk to a user directory.
+Plugins exist to execute commands on nodes, perform a step in a workflow, send a notification about job status, gather information about the hosts in your network, copy a file to a remote server, store and stream logs, or talk to a user directory.

 ### Node execution